-Until the railroads passed over it in the 19th century, Serra do Mar historically formed a major barrier to the development of Brazil's vast interior.
-The escarpment was originally covered by dense tropical and subtropical forests, of which only traces remain.
+Until the railroads passed over it in the 19th century, Serra do Mar historically formed a significant barrier to Brazil's vast interior development.
+The escarpment was initially covered by dense tropical and subtropical forests, of which only traces remain.

-The entire escarpment extends for about 2,600 km (1,600 mi) all the way northward to Bahia (state) but is known as Serra do Mar only in the southern section.
-It forms the boundary between the sea-level littoral and the inland plateau (planalto), which has a mean altitude of 500 to 1,300 m (1,600 to 4,300 ft).
+The entire escarpment extends for about 2,600 km (1,600 mi) northward to Bahia but is known as Serra do Mar only in the southern section.
+It forms the boundary between the sea-level littoral and the inland plateau (planalto), with a mean altitude of 500 - 1,300 m (1,600 - 4,300 ft).

 Serro do Mar State Park